pnp/blog/content/post/introduction-to-json.md

 > MIND THE COMMAS!
 There must be exactly one (1) comma between
 > name/value pairs and array elements.
-It\'s really easy to misplace a
+It's really easy to misplace a
-> comma in JSON, especially if you\'re copying and pasting.
+> comma in JSON, especially if you're copying and pasting.
 Some people
 > like to leave an extra comma after the last name/value pair or array
-> element to make it easier to re-arrange things, but that\'s cheating;
+> element to make it easier to re-arrange things, but that's cheating;
-> it\'s not part of the JSON standard and some applications won\'t
+> it's not part of the JSON standard and some applications won't
 > accept it.